Higher torsion and secondary transfer of unipotent bundles: Homotopy invariance of

 2) \emph{Construction of $H^{K}_{f}$.} Recall that for $i=1, 2$ the map $\chi(F_{i})$ is induced by functor $\Chfd(\Q)\to \Chfd(\Q)$ given by $C\mapsto C\otimes H_{\ast}(F_{i})$.
 Since the map $f|_{F_{1}}\colon F_{1}\to F_{2}$ is a homotopy equivalence it induces an isomorphism of homology groups of the fibers

 This gives a natural isomorphism of functors

 The homotopy $H_{f}^{K}$ is defined by this natural isomorphism.

-3) \emph{Construction of the homotopy of homotopies.} In order to show that the diagram (\ref{HOMOTINV_MAPS}) can be filled by a homotopy of homotopies we replace it first by the following diagram of functors:
+3) \emph{Construction of the homotopy of homotopies.} Consider the following diagram:

 Each vertex of this diagram represents a functor $\Rfd(B)\to \Chfd(\Q)$.
 The edges represent natural weak equivalences, with the exception of the lowest vertical edges where the passage between functors is obtained using additivity.
-The outer edges of this diagram correspond to the homotopies in the diagram (\ref{HOMOTINV_MAPS}).
 The maps $\beta_{p_{1X}}$ and $\beta_{p_{2X}}$ are the Brown quasi-isomorpshisms (\ref{BROWN-THM}) and the maps $f_{X}^{\infty}$ come from Proposition \ref{MAPSFIBR-PROP}.
+On the level of $K$-theory each vertex of this diagram represents a map $A(B) \to K(\Q)$ and the edges represent homotopies of such maps.
+The outer rectangle coincides with diagram (\ref{HOMOTINV_MAPS}).

 In order to show that the diagram (\ref{HOMOTINV_MAPS}) can be filled by a homotopy of homotopies it is enough to show that each of the subdiagrams (1)-(3) in the above diagram of functors can be filled by a homotopy of homotopies.
-In the case of subdiagram (1) such a homotopy of homotopies exist since this subdiagram commutes.
+In the case of subdiagram (1) such a homotopy of homotopies exists since this subdiagram commutes.
 By Proposition \ref{MAPSFIBR-PROP} subdiagram (2) commutes up to a natural chain homotopy, so it again can be filled by a homotopy of homotopies.
 Proposition \ref{MAPSFIBR-PROP} says also that the maps $f^{\infty}_{X}$ preserve the homological filtration of the twisted tensor products and that they induce the map $\id\otimes (f|_{F_{1}})_{\ast}$ on the filtration quotients.
 This, together with the fact that the map $(f|_{F_{1}})_{\ast}\colon H_{\ast}(F_{1})\to H_{\ast}(F_{2})$ is an isomorphism of $\pi_{1}B$-modules, implies that we also have a homotopy of homotopies filling subdiagram (3).

 \end{proof}